armel/ICUSBProxy/README.md

 # Donations

-SSpecial thanks to Rolf Schroeder, Brian Garber, Matt B-Wilkinson, Robert Agnew, Meinhard Frank Günther, Johan Hansson, Tadeusz Pater, Frederic Ulmer, Joshua Murray, Mark Hammond and Angel Mateu Muzzio for their donations.
+Special thanks to Rolf Schroeder, Brian Garber, Matt B-Wilkinson, Robert Agnew, Meinhard Frank Günther, Johan Hansson, Tadeusz Pater, Frederic Ulmer, Joshua Murray, Mark Hammond, Angel Mateu Muzzio and JL7KGW hiro for their donations.
 That’s so kind of them.
 Thanks so much 🙏🏻

 If you find this project fun and useful then [offer me a beer](https://www.paypal.me/F4HWN) :)